spotinst/help/src/docs/eco/tutorials/msp-enrollment.md

 There are several use cases for MSP enrollment.
 This use case is for AWS MSPs with administrative access to their MPA.

-Some of the enrollment steps are manual.
-We are actively working to make this process a streamlined, self-service experience for future users.
+Although some of the enrollment steps are manual, we are actively working to make this process a streamlined, self-service experience for future users.

 This procedure is for one MPA.
 If more than one MPA needs to be registered, this process will need to be repeated for each.